Glasgow offers a range of exciting and immersive city tours that cover a variety of themes and topics, from art and music to food & drink and history.

 5. Glasgow Music City Tours

-Glasgow is a UNESCO City of Music, and with hundreds of venues, locations and hidden gem music spaces, you can guarantee a toe-tapping time if you venture on a music-themed walking tour.
+Glasgow is a UNESCO City of Music and with hundreds of venues, locations and hidden gem music spaces, you can guarantee a toe-tapping time on a music-themed walking tour.
 Enjoy an entertaining, lively and memorable time as you uncover the history and secrets of Glasgow’s music scene.
-With a friendly and knowledgeable guide in tow, you can hear all about the tales from the heyday of the late, check out the home of Celtic Connections, and marvel at the many successful bands that started out at King Tut’s.
+With a friendly and knowledgeable guide in tow, you can hear all about the tales from the heyday of the late and check out the home of Celtic Connections.

 Finishing the tour at the famous venue of King Tut’s, you’ll have the opportunity to follow in the early footsteps of Oasis, Blur, and the Manic Street Preachers.
 You may even get the chance to stand under the glowing lights and grab a selfie on the stage that helped launch so many great acts, musicians and performers.